arackaf/micro-graphql-react/readme.md

 ### props passed to your component

 * `loading` Fetch is executing for your query
-* `loading` Fetch has finished executing for your query
+* `loaded` Fetch has finished executing for your query
 * `data` If the last fetch finished successfully, this will contain the data returned, else null
 * `error` If the last fetch did not finish successfully, this will contain the errors that were returned, else null
 * `reload` A function you can call to manually re-fetch the current query